Ezboni Mondiri: Later career

 The Sudanese parliament was dissolved in November 1958 after a military coup by General Ibrahim Abboud.

 In December 1960 Ezboni was arrested and sentenced to ten years in prison.

 In October 1964 General Ibrahim Abboud yielded to pressure and established a caretaker government of senior politicians to form the government until democratic elections could be held the next year.
-Sirr al-Katim al-Khalifa was appointed Prime Minister, with three southerners in his cabinet: Ezbon Mondiri Gwanza, Clement Mboro and Gordon Muortat Mayen.
+Sirr al-Katim al-Khalifa was appointed prime minister, with three southerners in his cabinet: Ezbon Mondiri Gwanza, Clement Mboro and Gordon Muortat Mayen.

 The Southern Front Party, also called the Southern Professional Front, was apparently founded in Khartoum early in 1965 by a group of Southern civil servants, university students and professionals.

-The Southern Front was officially registered as a party in March 1965 with Gordon Abei as President, Darious Beshir as Vice President and Hilary Logali as Secretary General.
+The Southern Front was officially registered as a party in March 1965 with Gordon Abei as president, Darious Beshir as Vice President and Hilary Logali as Secretary General.

-In March 1965 the front nominated three senior members to take part in the caretaker cabinet: Element Mboro Bekobo for Interior, Hilary Paul Logali for works and Gordon Muortat Mayen for communications, replacing Ezboni Mondiri.
+In March 1965 the front nominated three senior members to take part in the caretaker cabinet: Clement Mboro Bekobo for Interior, Hilary Paul Logali for works and Gordon Muortat Mayen for communications, replacing Ezboni Mondiri.

 A Round Table conference was held in March 1965 to try to resolve the southern problem.
 A few months later the new Southern Front Executive Committee was elected.
-Clement Mboro Bekobo was President, Gordon Muortat Mayen Vice President and Hilary Paul Logali Secretary General.
+Clement Mboro Bekobo was president, Gordon Muortat Mayen Vice President and Hilary Paul Logali Secretary General.
 Ezboni Mondiri was a member.